 Sitting around in waiting rooms and during treatments can be mind-numbingly boring, but board games are a great way to break up the time.
 One of our recent Mighty Mentors participants, Jarrod, loves to play games with his family and friends during chemo.
 Look for games that are portable and easy to travel with – a simple book of crossword puzzles or Sudoku is a classic and safe choice.

-6. the mighty wrap
+6. the cocoon cardigan

 In preparation for a lumpectomy a friend gave me this wrap.
 I loved the fabric, cut and drape of the wrap before my surgery, and post-surgery it was a great way to give me a beautiful shape with roomy coverage over my bandages.Elise, Friend in the Fight